 What type of insurance policies do you take and what is my co-pay?

 Dr. Yarbro's office is the preferred provider for many insurance companies.
 Your co-pay is dependent on the type of work you are having done and your insurance plan.
+Each employer has a different plan, even if it is within the same company as another employer, so we literally have over a thousand plans in our system!
+However, we do our best to get as much information from your insurance company to get you the most accurate ESTIMATE we can.
 Call your insurance plan directly to learn of your coverage options, or call our office to see if we take your insurance plan.

 What type of payment plans do you offer?

 Our office takes cash, check, Visa, Mastercard, American Express, and third-party financing through Care Credit.
 We are unable to do in-office financing in order to keep our services as cost-effective as possible for our patients, however, we do offer an in-house monthly membership plan.
 Please visit our Payment Options page to read more about payment options.

 Yes!
 Dr. Yarbro's office sees patients of all ages, and has had years of experience in caring for children's oral health.
 Our office is a great place to bring the whole family!

 How old should my baby be before his/her dentist appointment?

 You can bring your child in as early as his or her first tooth has erupted.
 Early childhood checkups are key for monitoring proper eruption patterns, as well as discussing oral hygiene techniques and monitoring good oral health.
 Early childhood checkups encourage your child to enjoy dental care as they grow older.

 How young should I start brushing my child's teeth?